Spain Faculty and Staff

 Rocio Alejo Rodriguez, Resident Director

 In 2015 she moved to one of SYA’s founding schools, St. Paul’s School in Concord, NH, teaching Spanish and heading a girls' dormitory.
-She and her fellow educator husband, Andy Gray, along with their son, Nico, moved this past year for teaching and administrative positions to an international school in Warsaw, Poland.
-There, Rocio taught Spanish while heading the boarding house and establishing rules and regulations for their expanding boarding operations.
+In 2021, Rocio moved to Warsaw, where she taught Spanish while heading the boarding house and establishing rules and regulations for their expanding boarding operations.
 Among the highlights of her time in Warsaw was the opportunity to welcome to the boarding house and work with a number of students arriving from Ukraine.
-Rocio looks forward to her leadership role at SYA, a program that she has admired for years given the great experiences of her St. Paul’s students.
+Rocio was appointed Resident Director in July of 2022 and thoroughly enjoys overseeing the growth of her students in language, maturity and worldview, throughout their SYA journey.